neeldave10/medlaunch-data-engineer/README.md

 # MedLaunch – Facility Metrics Pipeline (Stages 1–3)

-This repository contains an end‑to‑end data flow that ingests facility JSON from S3, models it in Athena, filters expiring accreditations with Python/Lambda, and runs an event‑driven Athena query to publish state‑level metrics to S3 (previewable CSV).
+This repository contains an end-to-end data flow that ingests facility JSON from S3, models it in Athena, filters expiring accreditations with Python/Lambda, and runs an event-driven Athena query to publish state-level metrics to S3 (previewable CSV).

 ## Quick Links
 - **Stages implemented:** 1, 2, 3